opfesoft/sol-docs/db/characters/characters.md

 ### name

-The name of the character.
+The name of the character (maximum length 12 characters).

 ### race